swiftlang/swift-evolution/proposals/nnnn-structured-concurrency.md

   func resume(throwing: E)
 }

-func withUnsafeThrowingContinuation<T, E: Error>(
+func withUnsafeThrowingContinuation<T>(
-    operation: (UnsafeThrowingContinuation<T, E>) -> ()
+    operation: (UnsafeThrowingContinuation<T, Error>) -> ()
 ) async throws -> T
 ```

-Unsafe continuations allow for wrapping existing complex callback-based APIs and presenting them to the caller as if it was a plain async function.

-Rules for dealing with unsafe continuations:
+The operation provided to these unsafe continuation operations must follow several semantic rules:

 - the `resume` function must only be called *exactly-once* on each execution path the `operation` may take (including any error handling paths),
 - the `resume` function must be called exactly at the _end_ of the `operation` function's execution, otherwise or else it will be impossible to define useful semantics for captures in the operation function, which could otherwise run concurrently with the continuation; unfortunately, this unavoidably introduces some overhead to the use of these continuations.

+These properties can be checked at runtime by having the continuation instance record whether it was resumed, and using that information to report various failure conditions, such as being resumed twice or being destroyed without ever having been resumed.
+This checking does bear some runtime cost, so it can either be always-available or could use separate entrypoints.

 Using this API one may for example wrap such (purposefully convoluted for the sake of demonstrating the flexibility of the continuation API) function: